universal-ctags/citre/README.md

 - Global: [Use Global Backend](docs/user-manual/use-global-backend.md)
 - Eglot: [Use Eglot Backend](docs/user-manual/use-eglot-backend.md)

-You don't have to use only one.
+You don't have to use only one backend.
 For example, you can use tags backend for finding definitions, eglot backend for finding references with global backend as a fallback.
 We'll show you how this works in the configuration section later.

 Below is a brief discussion of the backends.
 If you still don't have an idea after reading it, I would recommended tags backend as it's fast, easy to use,